nylonee/watchlistarr/README.md

 | ALLOW_ENDED_SHOW_DELETING      | false                 | Boolean flag to enable/disable the full Watchlistarr sync for ended shows.
 If enabled, shows that have no more planned seasons and are not watchlisted will be deleted from Sonarr                  |
 | ALLOW_CONTINUING_SHOW_DELETING | false                 | Boolean flag to enable/disable the full Watchlistarr sync for continuing shows.
 If enabled, shows that still have planned seasons and are not watchlisted will be deleted from Sonarr               |
 | DELETE_INTERVAL_DAYS           | 7                     | Number of days to wait before deleting content from the arrs (Deleting must be enabled)                                                                                                             |

+## Plex Pass Alternative
+The Plex Pass subscription is required to generate the RSS Feed URLs.
+Without a Plex Pass, the normal API calls are too heavy-hitting on Plex's servers.

+If the app detects that you are not a Plex Pass user (i.e. the app tries to generate an RSS URL, and it fails), it will fall back into a periodic sync.

+The periodic sync will run every 19 minutes, ignoring the configuration for REFRESH_INTERVAL_SECONDS

+All other settings will still be valid

 ## Developers Corner